-As on March 31, 2024, CDSL has net liquid assets of Rs.
-722.44 Cr consisting of fixed deposits with Banks, Non-Convertible Debentures, Bonds, Central Government Securities, Units of Mutual Fund and Exchange Traded Fund net off working capital requirement.
-These liquid net assets are estimated to cover 32 months of average monthly expenses of CDSL.
+As on March 31, 2025, CDSL has net liquid assets of Rs.
+908.17 Cr consisting of fixed deposits with Banks, Non-Convertible Debentures, Bonds, Central Government Securities, Units of Mutual Fund and Exchange Traded Fund net off working capital requirement.
+These liquid net assets are estimated to cover the average monthly expenses of CDSL for 28 months.

-All investments of CDSL are guided by investment policy prepared in compliance with Section 186 of Companies Act, 2013 and approved by the Board.
+All investments of CDSL are guided by investment policy approved by the Governing Board and investments thus made are in compliance with Section 186 of Companies Act, 2013.
 Surplus funds of the Company are invested in bank deposits, various securities in the form of Bonds, non-convertible Debentures, Certificate of Deposits, Commercial Papers, Units of Mutual Funds, Exchange traded funds, Government Securities and other eligible instruments subject to the monetary limits and guidelines mentioned in the investment policy.
-Substantial portion of CDSL's investments are in government securities, non-convertible debentures, tax-free bonds and units of Mutual Fund which are adequately liquid instruments.
+Substantial portion of CDSL's investments is in government securities, non-convertible debentures, and units of Mutual Fund which are liquid instruments.

-Further, investment policy also sets the guidelines for choosing issuer of the investment instrument based on careful examination of the Company's short and long-term cash flow needs, tolerance for risk, the likely return from the investments that fit these parameters, and any specific investment concerns confronting the Company.
+Further, investment policy also sets the guidelines for choosing issuer of the investment instrument based on careful examination of the Company's short and long-term cash flow needs, tolerance for risk, the likely return from the investments that fit these parameters.